"Ideal Qualities of a Successful Diplomat"

 October 17, 2013

-Author: Robert D. Blackwill, International Council Member, Belfer Center for Science and International Affairs
+Author: Robert D. Blackwill, Non-resident Senior Fellow, Belfer Center for Science and International Affairs

 My meetings over four decades in the Oval Office, the White House Situation Room, the State and Defense Departments and in foreign capitals have been an invitation to reflect upon the core characteristics of outstanding practitioners of diplomacy.
 I have had the opportunity to learn from extraordinary mentors in each of these settings.
 From these experiences, here are fifteen characteristics that I believe are fundamental for successful diplomats.